mustafa-ozturk/githubstonks/README.md

-> Currently taking a break from this project, will be back end of December :)
+> GithubStonks is currently broken and I've been busy with work.
+Version 2.0 will be released end of January 2022 :)

 <div align="center">
 <img align="center" width="100" height="100" src="client/public/ghs.png">